RyanFleck/Projects/java/RCF000-Algorithms/README.md

 # Algorithms

 I'll try to complete a few Java programming puzzles a week.
+Puzzles sourced from popular sites like leetcode, hackerrank, euler.
 Each puzzle has an accompanying set of JUnit tests to ensure simple and complex test cases pass.
 Common operations, like functions dealing with prime numbers, are stored in the utils package.

+**Goal 1**: Complete 100 problems before the end of the semester, roughly one problem per day.

 ### Revision History